Consideration (song): Commercial performance

-After the release of Anti, "Consideration" charted on the French Singles Chart at number sixty-three, and on the Swedish Singles Chart at number seventy-two.
-Following the performance at the Brit Awards, the song charted on the UK Singles Chart at number eighty-eight, and on the UK R&B Chart at number eighteen.
-On August 15, 2025, the song was certified Gold by the British Phonographic Industry (BPI) for sales of 400,000.
-Following the release of its dance remixes, "Consideration" debuted on the US Dance Club Songs chart.
-The song peaked at number one, becoming Rihanna's thirty-third song to do so, extending her lead as the artist with the second-most number-ones on the chart behind Madonna (50).
-Rihanna also became the first act to achieve eight number-ones from a single album on the Dance Club Songs chart, breaking the record previously held by Katy Perry, who scored seven number-ones from Teenage Dream between 2010 and 2012.
+In North America, "Consideration" peaked at number 13 on the US Bubbling Under Hot 100, number 1 on the US Dance Club Songs chart, and number 38 on the US Hot R&B/Hip-Hop Songs chart.
+It was certified double platinum by the Recording Industry Association of America (RIAA).
+In South America, it was certified platinum by Pro-Música Brasil (PMB).
+In Europe, the song peaked at number 63 in France, number 72 in Sweden, number 88 on the UK Singles Chart, and number 18 on the UK Hip Hop and R&B Singles Chart.
+It was certified gold by IFPI Danmark, Syndicat National de l'Édition Phonographique (SNEP), and the British Phonographic Industry (BPI).
+In Oceania, it was certified platinum by the Australian Recording Industry Association (ARIA) and Recorded Music NZ (RMNZ).

 Live performances

 During the 2016 Brit Awards, Rihanna performed "Consideration" with SZA as an introduction to the full performance of "Work" on February 24, 2016.
 This live performance was Rihanna's first appearance to promote the album.
-"Consideration" was also included on her Anti World Tour set list (2016).
-Josh Duboff of Vanity Fair praised Rihanna's performances of both "Consideration" and "Needed Me", noting that they "came alive more in the live setting than they do on the album, perhaps due to Rihanna's evident passion in selling them."
+"Consideration" was also included on the set list of her seventh concert tour, the Anti World Tour (2016).
+Josh Duboff of Vanity Fair praised Rihanna's performances of both "Consideration" and "Needed Me", noting that they "came alive more in the live setting than they do on the album, perhaps due to Rihanna's evident passion in selling them".